Tyto alba pratincola

 As indicated above, reports in the northeast are recent.
-At least three sites near Creighton, Knox Co have been occupied since 2005, one continuously, with grain bins favored; in 2015, a nest at Ponca SP, Dixon Co was discovered 9 Jun and had seven young 31 Jul and three nestlings and four fledged young nearby on 13 Aug and fledged six of the seven chicks (Spilker and Gubanyi 2017).
+At least three sites near Creighton, Knox Co have been occupied since 2005, one continuously, with grain bins favored.
+In 2015, a nest at Ponca SP, Dixon Co was discovered 9 Jun and had seven young 31 Jul and three nestlings and four fledged young nearby on 13 Aug; six of the seven chicks were fledged (Spilker and Gubanyi 2017).
 Pellets were collected from this nest site and analyzed for diet composition; a surprising finding was that 39% of the diet consisted of a small species Western Harvest Mouse (Rheithrodontomys megalotis) that would require multiple captures for maintenance of body weight, whereas 32% consisted of two vole (Microtus) species, which are about four times as heavy (Spilker and Gubanyi 2017).
-A nest at Ponca SP in 2018 had 3 nestlings 18 Aug, two on 2 Sep (BFH).
+A nest at Ponca SP in 2018 had three nestlings 18 Aug, two on 2 Sep (BFH); a nest there in 2019 had six young 27-28 Jul.
 A brood of seven chicks about two weeks old in a grain bin in Platte Co was removed prior to the bin being emptied 22 May 2012.
 A likely family group of four was at a Dodge Co farm 25 Aug 2013.
 The only other reports in the extreme northeast are of a road-killed bird 31 Mar 2005 Pierce Co, one on 29 Apr 1990 Cedar Co, one on 18 May 1995 Wayne Co, and one in a farm barn in Stanton Co 10 Apr 2018.

 In north-central Nebraska, east of the Panhandle, one near Berwyn, Custer Co had seven young, at least four of which had fledged by 19 Aug 2010.
 A brood of seven in a grain bin was photographed 15-20 miles east of Chambers, Holt Co during Aug 1999 (Loren “Bub” Blake, personal communication).
 It was considered a rare summer resident at NNF Bessey, Thomas Co by Bray (1994).
 Three fully-fledged young were observed in 1985, where nesting had occurred several years prior, at the U.S. Fish and Wildlife Service fire tower at Valentine NWR, Cherry Co (Wingfield 1985).
 There are no nesting reports since, although there are two fire towers still present as of 2017 (Juancarlos Giese, personal communication).
 There are two other reports in Cherry Co: one in a cut bank east of Valentine 8 Sep 1984 and one south of NNF McKelvie 12 Aug 2013.
 Further south, one was at Calamus Reservoir SRA, Loup Co 24 May 1997, and one was near Broken Bow, Custer Co 19 Apr 2012.